 Led the technical team in a project “Regional Universities Building Research Infrastructure Collaboratively”, rolling out repositories to a number of Australian universities, plus one from New Zealand.
 Developed toolkits for managers and technical staff and established a digital communications infrastructure for the network of partner project managers.

 Project development for content management in eLearning.
-Analyzed requirements and re-engineered business processes for a project (The Integrated Content Environment) to replace the existing publishing system.
+Analysed requirements and re-engineered business processes for a project (The Integrated Content Environment) to replace the existing publishing system.

-Distance and eLearning Centre, University of Southern Queensland
+2004 Programmer: Distance and eLearning Centre University of Southern Queensland

 Developed preliminary project material and prototypes for publishing and e-Learning systems.
 And participated in reviews of the existing publishing system.